Skip to content

 Know your rights if a claim is denied

-Amarillo homeowners facing claim denials or underpayments can file complaints with the Texas Department of Insurance through their online portal at https://www.tdi.texas.gov/consumer/homeowners-renters-insurance-complaint.html.
-Texas property insurance policies commonly include contractual two-year limitation periods from the date of loss for breach of contract claims, though bad faith claims under Texas Insurance Code Chapter 541 carry separate two-year statutory limitations from when the unfair act occurred or was discovered.
-Potter County residents should document all claim communications and consider legal consultation if disputes arise.
+Amarillo homeowners facing denied or underpaid claims can file complaints with the Texas Department of Insurance through their consumer portal at https://www.tdi.texas.gov/consumer/homeowners-renters-insurance-complaint.html.
+Texas property insurance policies commonly include a contractual two-year limitation period from the date of loss for breach of contract claims, though the general breach-of-contract statute of limitations is four years, and bad faith claims under Texas Insurance Code Chapter 541 carry a two-year statutory limitations period.
+Document all communications and consider legal consultation for complex disputes.

 Ready to get an inspection?